agalliani/agalliani/README.md

 #### I have experience with microcontroller programming, Python automation, and full-stack development, enjoying the challenge of solving complex problems and delivering elegant, efficient solutions.

+I am now involved in the development of next-gen IMU ASICs within my team-mates at Bosch Sensortec.